 Back pain is fairly common, even in kids and teens.
-It can occur anywhere in the back, and might be a dull ache or a sharp, shooting pain.
+It can happen anywhere along the back, and might be a dull ache or a sharp, shooting pain.

 More to Know

-Back pain often is caused by muscle strain or sprain, often from an injury or wearing a heavy backpack.
-Incorrect backpack use can affect posture and cause bones of the spine to press on or pinch the nerves branching out from the spinal cord.
+Back pain often is caused by muscle strain or sprain, often from an injury.
+Another important cause is wearing a heavy backpack — this can affect posture and cause bones of the spine to press on or pinch the nerves branching out from the spinal cord.

 Less commonly, back pain can be caused by a fracture (break) in a vertebra (spine bone) or slipping of vertebrae on each other.
 This happens more often in kids and teens who engage in back-bending activities, like gymnastics.

 Stiffness and pain in the lower back, sometimes called lumbago, can be caused by things like lifting heavy objects or sitting in one position for too long.
-It usually will go away on its own within a few days or weeks, and in the meantime can be managed by staying active and taking short-term medications (acetaminophen or ibuprofen) to control pain.
+It usually will go away on its own within a few days or weeks.
+Until then, it can be managed by staying active and taking short-term medicines (acetaminophen or ibuprofen) to control pain.

 Treatment, if needed, will depend on the cause of the pain.
-Minor pain can be managed by applying a heating pad or hot pack to the area or with gentle massage.
+Minor pain can be eased by applying a heating pad or warm pack to the area or with gentle massage.

 If an overloaded backpack is to blame, kids and teens can reduce back strain by: